 II.
-Scope And Legal Requirements
+Scope

 This Investment Policy applies to all aspects of investing the financial assets for the City of Round Rock, Texas.
-This applies to all the financial assets of all-funds reported in the City's Comprehensive Annual Financial Report and, include ing the following City funds:

-- 1) the General Fund.

-- 2) Special Revenue Funds, including the Round Rock Transportation & Economic Development Corporation,

-- 3) Debt Service and Debt Reserve Funds,

-- 4) Capital Project Funds.

-- 5) Enterprise Funds.

-- 6) Internal Service Funds,

-- 7) Trust and Agency Funds and

-- 8) Reserve Fund

-- Aany new funds created by the City and any funds managed by the City of Round Rock, Texas, as trustee or agency, unless exempted by law.
+This applies to all funds reported in the City's Comprehensive Annual Financial Report and includes the General Fund, Special Revenue Funds, including the Round Rock Transportation & Economic Development Corporation, Debt Service and Debt Reserve Funds, Capital Project Funds, Enterprise Funds, Internal Service Funds, Trust and Agency Funds and any new funds created by the City and any funds managed by the City of Round Rock, Texas, as trustee or agency, unless exempted by law.
 In addition to this Policy, bond funds established by bond ordinances shall also be managed by their governing ordinances and all applicable State and Federal Law.